 What is “Labrado”?

 o Labrado was my late father’s middle name and my great grandmother’s maiden name.
 I chose the name at my wife’s suggestion to honor their legacy.
-Coincidentally, Labrado is Spanish for either a field that is cultivated or something that is hand-worked or hand-made.
+Coincidentally, Labrado's Spanish translation is for either a field that is cultivated or something that is hand-worked or hand-made.
 I think that it is a very fitting name for my business.

 Is that an R or a 12 in your logo?

 o It is actually both.
-It is an R for my last name: Ramirez, and it is a 12 to represent the fact that I am the 12th of my parent’s 15 children.
-The symbol has been my touchmark (a blacksmith’s signature) for the last 13 years and I try to put it on all of my forged pieces if space allows.
+It is an R for my last name, Ramirez, and it is a numerical 12 to represent the fact that I am the 12th of my parent’s 15 children.
+The symbol has been my touch mark (a blacksmith’s signature) for the last 15 years.
+I place it on all my knives and on forged pieces, if space allows.